UCPO: Uncertainty-Aware Policy Optimization: Experiments

 To investigate the underlying mechanisms of uncertainty learning, we analyze the evolution of the uncertainty ratio across diverse models and tasks.
 As illustrated in Figure \ref{visual2}, standard GRPO consistently maintains a near-zero uncertainty ratio, as its binary reward structure ($Right/Wrong$) provides no incentive for expressing doubt, resulting in persistent overconfidence.
 While the GRPO-UC variant attempts to address this with a fixed uncertainty reward ($r_u$), it proves highly brittle across varying task difficulties.
 On high-accuracy tasks (e.g., Qwen3-8B on Math \& Text Reasoning), the fixed reward is insufficient to overcome the model's inherent bias toward assertion, causing the uncertainty ratio to fluctuate near 0\%.
 Conversely, on low-accuracy tasks (e.g., Llama-3.1-8B-Instruct on Math \& Text Reasoning), a high fixed reward ($r_u \geq 0.5$) triggers reward hacking, where the model prematurely abandons the exploration of correct reasoning paths in favor of guaranteed uncertainty rewards.
 This leads to a catastrophic collapse, with the uncertainty ratio surging to 100\%.

 These results indicate that UCPO effectively prevents avoidance degeneracy in complex tasks while eliciting honest expressions in simpler ones.
-By converting hallucinations into uncertainty without sacrificing proactive problem-solving, UCPO maintains an optimal trade-off between truthfulness and informativeness across varying task difficulties and model capacities.
+By converting overconfident erroneous answers into explicit uncertainty expressions without sacrificing proactive problem-solving, UCPO maintains an effective trade-off between truthfulness and informativeness across varying task difficulties and model capacities.
 Detailed analyses of PAQ and F1 score evolution relative to training steps and uncertainty ratios are provided in the Supplementary Material.